 This no bake Oreo cheesecake is the ultimate in cheesecakes.
+It's hard to believe this creamy Oreo cheesecake recipe requires no baking in the oven.

-It’s one of my family's favorite desserts.
+This Oreo cheesecake recipe is one of my family's favorite desserts.
 While it's the ultimate summer dessert, you can make it year-round.

 How to make a no bake Oreo cheesecake